-Assisted living residences (ALR) in West Virginia provide room and board with personal assistance and supervision to people who are limited by mental or physical impairment.
-ALRs may be licensed by the Department of Health and Human Resources to admit people with Alzheimer’s disease or a related dementia into what’s often called “memory care” if they meet certain standards, including special training for staff.
+According to West Virginia regulations, assisted living residences (ALR) provide room and board with personal assistance and supervision to people who are limited by mental or physical impairment.
+ALRs may be licensed by the Department of Health and Human Resources to admit people with Alzheimer’s disease or a related dementia into what’s often called “memory care” if they meet certain standards, including special training for staff on how to help and communicate with someone who has Alzheimer’s or a related disease including vascular, frontotemporal, and Lewy body dementias.
 ALRs may not provide full-time nursing care, but they will help residents with activities of daily living (ADLs) like eating and bathing.
+Nutritious meals, a secure environment, and activities that encourage health and socialization should be standard at all memory care homes.

 Upon admission, the contract between the residence and resident must include the following: